 Our amber are adorned with 925 silver

-We are constantly displaying new pieces, so we advise you to visit this page frequently to see if there is something to your liking among the pieces on display, such as amber pendants, rings, bracelets, necklaces, cufflinks, earrings, beads, sculptures and more.
+We are constantly displaying new pieces, so we advise you to visit this page frequently to see if there is something to your liking am sculptures and more.ong the pieces on display, such as amber pendants, rings, bracelets, necklaces, cufflinks, earrings, beads,

 Why Use PayPal to Process Credit Card Payments?